dtb/dtb.github.com/_posts/2012-05-27-writing-your-first-game-using-html5-canvas.markdown

 });
 {% endhighlight %}

-Finally, an example `Drawable` instance is the `Background` object, which handles drawing the scrolling background for the game.
+An example of a specialized `Drawable` is the `Background` object, which handles drawing the scrolling background for the game.

 {% highlight javascript %}